bolderbrush10/SearchlightAssault/programmer-notes.md

 ### Feature: Rotate searchlight to rotate turtle waypoint

--- TODO Detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time
+-- TODO Detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time the player rotates the SL itself

-### Feature: Searchlight aggro's biters
+### Feature: Traincar

--- TODO So, we decided to make the attacklight destructible and assign it to the player force, --      so that way its alert_when_attacking will register for the player, and biter attacks will be triggered.
---      Since the attacklight has no hit box though, this usually means the surrounding baselight structure --      (which only has 1/4th the hp) takes all the hits first and dies before the attacklight does.
---      But we still should link the HP of the attacklight to the base light & otherwise be prepared for if the attacklight dies first.
+-- TODO Make a train wagon type with 2-4 searchlights mounted on it

 ### Feature: Sounds & Audio